frank-SLR/tinyORA/README.md

 For profesional purpose, you rather could contact your network security team.

 ## Parameters file
-TinyDB needs a parameters file for his initialisation.
+TinyORA needs a parameters file for his initialisation.
 This file is ==parameters.json== and his format is JSON.

 You should define the file with inital value :